travis-ci/docs-travis-ci-com/blog/_posts/2013-10-10-the-travis-family-is-growing.md

 ---
-title: "The Travis family is growing!"
+title: "The Travis CI family is growing!"
 created_at: Thur 10 Oct 2013 17:00:00 CET
 author: Josh Kalderimis
 twitter: j2h
 layout: post
-permalink: blog/2013-10-10-the-travis-family-is-growing
+permalink: blog/2013-10-10-the-travis-ci-family-is-growing
 ---

-We've recently made some exciting additions to the Travis family and we thought that called for some introductions.
-With our new teammates settled in, we're getting pretty excited about the growth of Travis and the new things to come!
-They've got big things planned for Travis' future.
+We've recently made some exciting additions to the Travis CI family and we thought that called for some introductions.
+With our new teammates settled in, we're getting pretty excited about the growth of Travis CI and the new things to come!
+They've got big things planned for Travis CI's future.

 #Piotr Sarnacki